jayfiled/apertureLabsRoboticArm/readme.md

 - "MVC" vs a mini class library - went with "MVC" but felt forced as I only had static data in the TestTube class.
 - Used an ugly switch statement in the view for the N, S, E, W movement action.
 I don't like the look of them as they take up too much space and seem a little repetitive, and I wanted to move the logic out of each case, but ended up leaving it because I wanted to submit the challenge today.
 - While the tests were a great way of planning out my project, I was spending too much time with with very limited time allocated to this project while travelling overseas.
+- Started with TDD and it helped pave the way for the app structure, but had to drop it because I wanted to hand in the challenge.

 ### 💪 Challenges:
 - Mapping my knowledge of Ruby to C#